 IB French A: Language and Literature is a two-year course designed to prepare students for the IB exam at the end of the second year.
-In this course, students study a wide range of literary and non-literary texts in a variety of media and they will explore the nature of language and the ways in which it is influenced by identity and culture.
-Standard-level (SL) studies four literary works, some of which include La Peste and L' Ecole des Femmes.
-Higher-Level (HL) includes the study of six literary works, such as Maus, La Visite de la Vieille Dame and L 'Assommoir.
-Students will view all texts thoughtfully and critically.
-Thus, students will study several 'bodies of work,' which range from editorials to advertisements, from satire to video.
-Students will write a wide range of authentic texts throughout this two-year course that allows for individual voice and passions.
-IB components include two key written assessments and an Individual Oral, which connects two works to a global issue.
+In this course, students study a wide range of literary and non-literary texts in a variety of media.
+They will explore the nature of language and the ways in which it is influenced by identity and culture.
+Standard-level (SL) studies four literary works, while Higher-Level (HL) includes the study of six literary works, Students will study several bodies of work, which range from editorials to advertisements, from satire to video.
+Students will write a wide range of texts throughout this two-year course that allow for individual voice and passions.
+IB components include two written assessments and an Individual oral, which connects two works to a global issue.
 HL students have an additional external assessment, a 1200-1500 word essay.
-Note: This course is designed for students who are highly-proficient speakers and writers (Advanced-Mid or higher) and is taken as an additional Language A course.
-Students will still be required to take English courses to meet graduation requirements.
+Note: This course is designed for students who are highly-proficient speakers and writers.
 IB Diploma students who successfully complete the French A Language and Literature course will be eligible to receive a Bilingual IB Diploma.